Inspector Gadget (film): Plot

-Scolex uses Brenda's research to build his own android, "Robo-Gadget", sending him out on a rampage across Riverton to frame John who infiltrates Scolex's lab to recover the foot but is caught and deactivated when Scolex breaks his chip.
-Scolex's minion Sykes dumps John in a junkyard, then is tasked to dispose of the foot.
-Brenda encounters her own robotic doppelgänger, Robo-Brenda, who confirms Scolex stole the foot and murdered her father.
-Brenda, Penny, Brain, and the Gadgetmobile track John to a junkyard where a kiss from Brenda awakens him, proving John's human willpower can control his new body without the chip.
+Scolex uses Brenda's research to build his own android, "Robo-Gadget", sending him out on a rampage across Riverton to frame John, who infiltrates Scolex's lab to recover the foot but is caught and deactivated when Scolex breaks his chip.
+Scolex's minion, Sykes, dumps John in a junkyard and is then tasked to dispose of the foot.
+Brenda encounters her own robotic doppelgänger, Robo-Brenda, who confirms that Scolex stole the foot and murdered her father.
+Brenda, Penny, Brain, and the Gadgetmobile track John to a junkyard, where a kiss from Brenda awakens him, proving John's human willpower can control his new body without the chip.

-After dropping Penny and Brain off at home, John and Brenda chase Scolex and Robo-Gadget's limo.
-John and Robo-Gadget fall off the roof and duel on a bridge until John removes the latter's head, tossing it into the river, though Robo-Gadget's body runs off.
+After dropping Penny and Brain off at home for their safety, John and Brenda chase Scolex and Robo-Gadget's limo.
+John and Robo-Gadget fall off the roof and duel on a bridge until John removes the latter's head, tossing it into the river, though Robo-Gadget's body strips John's pants off and runs away.
 Brenda crashes the Gadgetmobile into Scolex's limo but is taken prisoner.
-Scolex tries to escape in a helicopter, but John appears using his helicopter hat to intercept.
+Scolex tries to escape in a helicopter with her, but John appears using his helicopter hat to intercept.
 Scolex destroys it, and John is stuck hanging from the landing skis.
 John deconstructs a pen in his finger, whilst remembering the "visualizing [his] goal" advice from the guru, and launches the metal ink chamber, sending it bouncing around until it hits a button on Scolex's claw, causing it to clamp shut and break the joystick of the helicopter.
-Brenda leaps out of the spinning helicopter onto John's back and they fall down the side of Scolex's skyscraper, using a parasol to land safely.
+Brenda leaps out of the spinning helicopter onto John's back, and they fall down the side of Scolex's skyscraper, using a parasol to land safely.
 Scolex parachutes down but lands in the Gadgetmobile and is captured by it.
-The police arrive to arrest John, but Penny appears with a repentant and reformed Sykes, who confesses his boss' crimes to the police.
+The police arrive to arrest John for Robo-Gadget's rampage, but Penny appears with a repentant and reformed Sykes, who confesses his boss' crimes to the police.
 Saluted and acknowledged by Quimby as an actual member of the police force, John departs with Brenda and Penny while Scolex vows revenge as he is taken away by the cops.
-The film ends with John and Brenda beginning a relationship and Gadgetmobile driving after a red car.
+The film ends with John and Brenda beginning a relationship, and Gadgetmobile driving after a red car.